Rising Above the Noise

 I failed to make the connection that all through schooling and then my first years in the real world, because I never cared much about those things, I always felt inadequate when I saw others succeeding.
 This led to a complex that others were smarter than I was and I should just learn to live with that.

-I was generally happy on the outside, still grateful for everything I had and the opportunity I was given, but at the same time, I was still miserable on the inside.
+I was generally happy on the outside, still grateful for everything that I had and the opportunities I was given, but at the same time was still miserable on the inside.

 The thought of climbing the corporate ladder made me feel the regret I would have if that’s what I spent the next 10 years doing.
 I felt trapped in that feeling because I didn’t know what else I could do instead.